Last updated on September 10, 2025

 Archetype of Endurance | Illustration by Slawomir Maniak

-I’m hoping Wizards will revisit the Archetype cycle one day with a fresh set of keyword-stealing creatures.
+I hope Wizards will revisit the Archetype cycle one day with a fresh set of keyword-stealing and granting creatures.
 Maybe we can get a lifelink or indestructible Archetype, or maybe a reverse Archetype that gives your opponents’ creatures defender.

-We only have the five to work with for now and some of them still see play to this day, so I’ll be content with that.
+We only have the five to work with for now and some of them still see play to this day.
 What about you?
-Have you sniped a game out of nowhere with Archetype of Aggression or Archetype of Imagination, or have you found a home for some of the weaker ones?
-Let me know in the comments below or over in the Draftsim Discord.
+Have you sniped a game out of nowhere with Archetype of Aggression or Archetype of Imagination, or have you found a perfect fit for one of these?
+Let me know in the comments or over in the Draftsim Discord.

 Thank you for making Draftsim your #1 stop for all things Magic!